t- test

 When to use t- test

-T-test is parametric test hence, it approximates to the normal distribution as sample size increase.
-When choosing a t-test, we need to consider two things: whether the groups being compared come from a single population or two different populations, and whether you want to test the difference in a specific direction.
-From
+The t-test is a parametric test; therefore, it approximates the normal distribution as the sample size increases.
+When choosing a t-test, two considerations need to be taken into account: whether the groups being compared come from a single population or two different populations, and whether you want to test the difference in a specific direction.
+Source

 Types of t-test